 Emergencies happen.
 We are here when they do.
 We offer emergency services for most all large animals.

 We offer highly experienced equine reproduction services including breeding consultations, artificial insemination, reproductive ultrasound, and pregnancy ultrasound.
+The beautiful picture above was taken by one of our long time clients, Tracy Libby.

 We offer thorough pre-purchase examinations for our equine clientele.
 Allowing us to detect any existing and possibly potential health issues.